-It should be said that it is hot and dry at the moment, meaning warm clothes are totally unnecessary, and a waterproof jacket could happily be left behind.
+It should be said that it is the hot and dry season at present, meaning warm clothes are totally unnecessary, and a waterproof jacket could happily be left behind.
 If I were riding in the north of Thailand in wintertime I would add a layer of merino wool, a wind stopper gilet, and a light down gilet.

 If heading beyond Thailand, to Lao, Burma, or Cambodia for example, I would probably include a small bottle of brake fluid and a bleed hose, not that I have ever needed it, but for peace of mind.
 Oh, and tucked inside my handlebars is always a gear cable.
-But otherwise, the info detailed here should cover you for touring Southeast Asia by bicycle.
+But otherwise, the info detailed here should cover all your needs for touring Southeast Asia by bicycle.

 Back home from one thousand kilometres of gravel road bike-packing.
 Just before unloading the machine the Kinesis ATR fully loaded tipped the scales at 15KG all in with empty water bottles.

 The top-tube (gas tank) bag is for fast access high-calorie food on the go - M&Ms, Haribo gummy bears, jelly-babies, that sort of thing.

 This old Alpkit seat pack has served me well for many years and contains the bulk of my gear when on the road.

 Seat-pack size comparison with tatty old Chrome SPD shoe.
 Overall this is an ideal bike packing shoe, as walking is comfortable meaning no other footwear is needed.
 At times a stiffer sole would be nice on long climbs, but you really can't have it all.

 Seat pack contents:

 - First aid kit